Noncommutative homological mirror functor: Floer theory for and its Maurer-Cartan space for a dimer

 where $P_{e}$ is counting discs with insertions of $b$'s with an output $\bar{X}_{e}$, and $W_i$ is counting discs $U$ with output to be the minimum point of $L_i$.
 By definition $\cA_\bL$ is the (completed) path algebra of $Q^\bL$ quotient by $P_{e}$ and $W_\bL = \sum_i W_i$.
 Since we work in the exact setting, we can work over $\C$-coefficient rather than the Novikov ring $\Lambda_0$.
+Indeed completing the path algebra is not necessary in this case.

 From now on, a holomorphic polygon $\check{P}$ contributing to $m_0^b$ will be said to be {\em positive}, denoted as $\check{P}_+$ if the induced boundary orientation match with that of $\mathbb{L}$, and {\em negative}, denoted as $\check{P}_-$ otherwise.